ja0nz/bachelorarbeit/paper.md

 It seems like the web developing community in a broader sense values **standardized procedures, tooling and browser support** in frameworks like React (and many others to be fair).
 Previously mentioned web component libraries clearly missed a real selling point compared to React or Angular.
 Providing guidelines, simpler syntax and features are missed out or are too cumbersome to use at all.
 For the future it remains unclear if web components eventually gain wider adoption within the UI developing community or will be adopted as low-level technology for framework development emphasized by Sebastian Markbage, one of the React creators.[@Rauschmayer2015]

 Even though the drawbacks seems heavy weight, there are notable attempts to bring web components into production.
 A very good example is the "reactish" library Skate[^skate].
 Following the functional rendering model from React, it combines native methods with additional functionalities known from React like declarative event management.
 Given the focus on native technologies it only weights around 4kb (minified and gzipped) which is ten times less than React. **Micro UI frameworks** like Skate could certainly be the near future of web development, offering a real selling point.
-Previously mentioned specs could lead to a modular, pluggable building pipelines offering the same features and tooling as React already does.
+Previously mentioned specs could lead to modular, pluggable building pipelines offering the same features and tooling as React already does.
 After all, web components fit better with the microservice **decentralization aspect** than 'walled garden' frameworks.

 The role of web components may not result in an isolated implementation but move towards a common denominator for future Reacts, Angulars, Vues etc. This makes **web components worth considering them as recyclable technology**.
 The more mature UI framework Riot already expressed its intention to gradually develop towards web components.[^riot]

 [^skate]: https://github.com/skatejs/skatejs/
 [^bosonic]: https://github.com/bosonic/bosonic/